dynamsoft-docs/label-recognition-docs-server/programming/c-cplusplus/cpp-user-guide.md

 2. Copy the related DLL files to the same folder as the EXE file.
 The DLL files can be found in `[INSTALLATION FOLDER]\Lib\Windows\[platforms]`
     >Note: Select the corresponding folder (x86 or x64) based on your project's platform setting.

-3. Copy the `[INSTALLATION FOLDER]\CharacterModel` directory to the same folder as the EXE file.
+3. Copy the `[INSTALLATION FOLDER]\Resources\LabelRecognizer\CharacterModel` directory to the same folder as the EXE file.

 4. Run the program `RecognizeAnImage.exe`.